The International Conference on Principles of Knowledge Representation and Reasoning

 The KR conference series is the leading forum for timely, in-depth presentation of progress in the theory and practice of the representation and computational management of knowledge.

-KR 2025 will include special thematic tracks and a Recently Published Research Track, tutorials, workshops, and a Doctoral Consortium.
+KR 2025 will include three special thematic tracks (KR&R in Planning & Scheduling, KR and Constraints, KR in the Wild), a video track, a Recently Published Research Track, tutorials, workshops, and a Doctoral Consortium.
 Details about all these events and the corresponding calls will be on the website in due time.

 Latest News